Modesty

 “What? know ye not that your body is the temple of the Holy Ghost [Spirit] which is in you, which ye have of God, and ye are not your own?
 For ye are bought with a price: therefore glorify God in your body, and in your spirit, which are God’s” (1 Corinthians 6:19-20).

-It might be possible to wear pants somewhat modestly and even to look feminine in pants through our appearance overall, but it is wearing modest skirts and dresses that marks us definitively as ladies of old-fashioned values in the strongest way possible.
+Yes, it can be possible to wear pants modestly and to even look feminine in pants through our appearance overall — I’m not saying that it can’t be done.
+I’ve seen numerous godly, virtuous, beautiful Christian women be modest and feminine in pants, and I think they look lovely!
+But it is my belief that wearing modest skirts and dresses is what marks us definitively as ladies of old-fashioned values in the strongest way possible.

 Why do I choose skirts and dresses only?
 Because they are the most feminine, and because if worn properly, they can cover up the womanly areas of my body more modestly than pants.